Modernly designed attic bathroom in Clay Cross

 An simple way to get an concept of whether your loft can be modified is to see whether any comparable homes on your street have had loft conversions.
 If you do spot examples, it’s most likely to be a possibility.
 If you can, it’s probably worth going one action further and asking to take a look at the loft of anyone in your street that has actually had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily measure this yourself.
-Take a measuring tape and run it from the floor to the ceiling at the tallest part of the room.
+Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft should be big enough to convert.
 Victorian homes tend to be lower than those developed from the 1930s onwards, so may not have adequate headroom height.

 Depending upon when it was developed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to be able to tell quickly what type of roofing you have.

-Many people neglect to factor in modifications to the floor below the loft area when preparing a conversion.
+Many people neglect to factor in modifications to the flooring below the loft when preparing a conversion.
 It’s worth having a think about where the staircase is likely to go and just how much room it might take up.
 Even a properly designed space-saving staircase could take up a sizeable portion of a room, so ensure you have area you’re content to lose.

-What kind of attic conversions are there?
+What kind of loft conversions are there?

 There are 4 main types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
-The one you choose is likely to be identified by a variety of elements, including the type and age of the house you reside in, and your spending plan.
+The one you choose is likely to be identified by a number of elements, including the type and age of the house you reside in, and your spending plan.

 A dormer loft conversion is an extension that extends from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for basically any house with a sloping roofing.

 Hip-to-gable loft conversions work by increasing the sloping ‘hip’ roofing at the side of your home outwards to produce a vertical ‘gable’ wall, developing more internal loft area.
-This type of conversion will just work on detached or semi-detached homes, as it needs a free sloping side roofing.
+This type of conversion will just work on detached or semi-detached properties, as it needs a free sloping side roofing.

 Mansard loft extensions run along the whole length of your house’s roofing and will change the angle of the roofing slope, making it practically vertical.
-These tend to be the most costly type of conversion, but will result in a significant quantity of additional area.
+These tend to be the most costly type of conversion, but will result in a significant amount of additional area.

 Do you require Planning Permission in Clay Cross for an Attic Conversion?